Technologicat/unpythonic/doc/features.md

 It's a subclass of ``env``, so it shares most of the same [features](#env-the-environment) and allows similar usage.

+#### Historical note

+The fact that in Python creating bindings and updating (rebinding) them look the same was already noted in 2000, in [PEP 227](https://www.python.org/dev/peps/pep-0227/#discussion), which introduced true closures to Python 2.1.
+For related history concerning the `nonlocal` keyword, see [PEP 3104](https://www.python.org/dev/peps/pep-3104/).

 ### ``dyn``: dynamic assignment